Plastic Process Waste in Biopharmaceutical Manufacturing

 Cover: This article presents a comprehensive analysis of plastic waste generation in the biopharmaceutical industry, focusing on using single-use technologies (SUT) in bioprocessing for monoclonal antibody (mAb) production.
 It aims to inform sustainable practices within the biopharmaceutical industry and to encourage the development of more sustainable disposable technologies.

-3R Initiative Within Roche’s Global Qc Network
+3R Initiative Within Roche’s Global QC Network

-< Feature: This article describes the numerous activities in the commercial quality control (QC) network that aim to replace in vivo assays with alternative methods in the course of production and release.
+Feature: This article describes the numerous activities in the commercial quality control (QC) network that aim to replace in vivo assays with alternative methods in the course of production and release.
 Specifically, three areas are considered: cell bank testing, pyrogen testing, and potency testing.
 For each area, examples are provided for alternative assays or control concepts with which in vivo–based assays in QC could be successfully replaced.
 The successfully completed and implemented 3R projects described in this article are intended to highlight alternative testing concepts to biopharmaceutical quality managers, so they can evaluate which in vivo assays in their QC network could be replaced by alternative assays.

 Decarbonizing Pharmaceutical Manufacturing Facilities